 The 2,850-acre Santa Susana Field Laboratory (SSFL) is located in California’s Simi Hills in Ventura County, roughly 30 miles northwest of Los Angeles.
 The facility opened in 1948 and is divided into four administrative areas and two areas of undeveloped land.
 Area II and a 41.7-acre portion of Area I are owned by the U.S. government and administered by NASA.
 The rest of Area I and all of Areas III, IV and the undeveloped lands, are owned and operated by the Boeing Company.
 DOE leased a portion of Area IV for energy research.

 In August 2007, NASA, Boeing, the U.S. Department of Energy (DOE), and DTSC signed a Consent Order for Corrective Action that addressed the cleanup of soils and groundwater at SSFL.
 Subsequently, in December 2010, NASA entered into an agreement with DTSC known as an Administrative Order on Consent (AOC), prescribing NASA activities and deadlines for the environmental remediation of the property.
-The AOC requires NASA to clean up soils to Look-up Table values established by DTSC.
+The AOC requires NASA to clean up soils to Look-up Table values established by DTSC in 2013.